acavella/gorevoke/README.md

 What is a contribution?
 All the following are highly valuable:

 1. **Let us know of the best-practices you believe should be standardized**
-   Netdata should out-of-the-box detect as many infrastructure issues as possible.
-By sharing your knowledge and experiences, you help us build a monitoring solution that has baked into it all the best-practices about infrastructure monitoring.
+   GoRevoke is designed to be compliant with applicable RFCs out-of-the box.
+By sharing your experiences and knowledge you help us build a solution that takes into account best-practices and user experience.

-2. **Let us know if Netdata is not perfect for your use case**
+2. **Let us know if things aren't working right**
-   We aim to support as many use cases as possible and your feedback can be invaluable.
-Open a GitHub issue, or start a GitHub discussion about it, to discuss how you want to use Netdata and what you need.

-   Although we can't implement everything imaginable, we try to prioritize development on use-cases that are common to our community, are in the same direction we want Netdata to evolve and are aligned with our roadmap.

-3. **Support other community members**
-   Join our community on GitHub, Discord and Reddit.
-Generally, Netdata is relatively easy to set up and configure, but still people may need a little push in the right direction to use it effectively.
-Supporting other members is a great contribution by itself!
+   We aim to provide a perfect application and test it extensively, however, we can't imagine or replicate every deployment scenario possible.
+If you run into an issue that you think isn't normal, please let us know.

-4. **Add or improve integrations you need**
+3. **Add or improve features**
-   Integrations tend to be easier and simpler to develop.
-If you would like to contribute your code to Netdata, we suggest that you start with the integrations you need, which Netdata does not currently support.
+   Have an idea to add or improve functionality, then let us know!
+We want to make GoRevoke the best total solution it can be.

-General information about contributions:
+**General information about contributions:**

 Check our [Security Policy](https://github.com/acavella/gorevoke#).
 Found a bug?
 Open a [GitHub issue](https://github.com/acavella/gorevoke/issues).